Until I get around to writing a condensed, more interesting story, here’s a chronology of mostly personal events:

 2008.
 Expanded my writing career to NBC, WSJ, CNN, and Fox.
 Also started commercial writing work and consulting.
 Discovered golf.
 Would play all day if I could.
 Also rediscovered camping and the great outdoors.

 2009.
 Went surfing for the first time.
 Survived the Great Recession.
 Took the family to Yellowstone.
 Batted .310 w/ 11 RBIs in 8 games.
 Canceled my cellular data plan and rediscovered nights, weekends, and an uninterrupted personal life in the process.
-Yay!
+Started a book.

 2010.
 Moved to Provo, my favorite city in the world.
 Welcomed our third child into the world (another girl!).
 Bought a new car.
 Finished my first marathon.
 Visited New England for the first time.
 Saw the Yankees beat the Red Sox at Fenway in extra innings.
 Hiked Capitol Reef and Bryce Canyon.

 2011.
 Watched Jimmer become the best scorer in the world.
 Attended my first tulip festival.
 Saw the Alamo.
 Flew a kite for the first time since my childhood.
 Bought high-tops for the first time since my childhood.
-Buzzed three Vanilla Ice lines on my sideburn in honor of my childhood.
+Buzzed three sideburn haircut lines a la Vanilla Ice in honor of my childhood.
 Sent my first born to kindergarten.
 Made my first home movie.

 2012.
 Welcomed my first son into the world.
 Sold a website.
 4-wheeled Canyonlands.
 Ran my second marathon with my wife.
 Furnished my backyard with a zipline.
 Viewed a solar eclipse.
 Camped Little Grand Canyon.
 Fell in love with veggies and from-scratch cooking.
 Reunited with all my siblings for the first time in 10 years.
 Saw the Eiffel Tower.
 Ruined a transmission and bought another new car.
+Made a living like this.
+Found a life-long motivator for good health.
 Slipped one past the goalie.